Hotel: Capsule hotels

 Capsule hotels are a type of economical hotel first introduced in Japan, where people sleep in stacks of rectangular containers.
-In the sleeping capsules, beside the bed, the customer can watch TV, put the valuable items in the mini safes, and the customers also can use the wireless internet.
+In the sleeping capsules, beside the bed, the customer can watch TV, put their valuables in the mini safes, and the customers also can use the wireless internet.

 Day room hotels

 Some hotels fill daytime occupancy with day rooms, for example, Rodeway Inn and Suites near Port Everglades in Fort Lauderdale, Florida.
 Day rooms are booked in a block of hours typically between 8 am and 5 pm, before the typical night shift.
 These are similar to transit hotels in that they appeal to travelers, however, unlike transit hotels, they do not eliminate the need to go through Customs.

+An emerging trend is hotels offering day passes for guests to use the facilities for the day, without having to pay a full fee for an overnight stay, such as a ResortPass.

 Garden hotels

-Garden hotels, famous for their gardens before they became hotels, include Gravetye Manor, the home of garden designer William Robinson, and Cliveden, designed by Charles Barry with a rose garden by Geoffrey Jellicoe.
+Garden hotels often originate as famous buildings with gardens before becoming luxury hotels.
+In Britain, the conversion into a hotel commonly results from the need to improve the finances of estates.
+These include Gravetye Manor, the home of garden designer William Robinson, and Cliveden, designed by Charles Barry with a rose garden by Geoffrey Jellicoe.
+Other prominent examples include the Abbasi Hotel in Iran, and Hostal dos Reis Católicos in Spain.